Fra\"{i}ss\'e theory in operator algebras: limits in functional analysis

 \section{\Fraisse limits in functional analysis}

 In this section we record \Fraisse theoretic results in functional analysis.
 We will show below that the Urysohn space, the Hilbert space $\ell_2(\NN)$, the Gurarij space, the Poulsen simplex, and the noncommutative versions of the latter two are \Fraisse limits of suitable classes of objects.
-The Urysohn space, $\ell_2$, and the Gurarij space were treated in \cite{BY:Fraisse}, while the Poulsen simplex, its noncommutative version and the noncommutative Gurarij spaces were treated in \cite{Lupini.fa} and \cite{Lupini.NCGurarij}.
-The Poulsen simplex was also studied in unpublished work of Conley and T\o rnquist.
+The Urysohn space, $\ell_2(\NN)$, and the Gurarij space were treated in \cite{BY:Fraisse} (see also \cite{KubisSolecki}), while the Poulsen simplex, its noncommutative version and the noncommutative Gurarij space were treated in \cite{Lupini.fa} and \cite{Lupini.NCGurarij}.
+The Poulsen simplex was also studied in \cite{TornConley.Fraisse}.